 Scandinavia is Europe’s northernmost region, consisting of Sweden, Denmark, Norway, and Finland.
 Those four countries are home to some of the best universities in Europe and the world, and you can choose from more than 2,000 Bachelor and Master programmes in total.

-At 9.5 million inhabitants, Sweden is by far the most populous country in the Nordics.
-Swedes are world-famous for their exports, be it furniture (IKEA), fashion (H&M), or music (Avicii).
-Their higher education is slowly becoming its next big export success: With quite a number of world-class universities, and around 800 study programmes in English on offer, Sweden attracts countless international students every year.
+At more than 10 million inhabitants, Sweden is by far the most populous country in the Nordics.
+Swedes are world-famous for their exports, be it furniture (IKEA), fashion (H&M), or music (from ABBA to Avicii).
+Their higher education is slowly becoming its next big export success: With quite a number of world-class universities, and around 1,000 Bachelors and Masters in English on offer, Sweden attracts countless international students every year.
 Citizens of the EU or EEA study tuition-free, all others should expect fees in the range of 8,000 to 15,000 euros annually, depending on the institution and the programme.

 Learn more: Study in Sweden